Analysis: Three Act Plot Analysis

 For a three-act plot analysis, put on your screenwriter’s hat.
 Moviemakers know the formula well: at the end of Act One, the main character is drawn in completely to a conflict.
 During Act Two, she is farthest away from her goals.
 At the end of Act Three, the story is resolved.

 Of course, being king of the magical world, Oberon takes it upon himself to fix this mess.
-He orders Puck to 1) un-enchant Titania while Bottom's getting the full fairy treatment and 2) cast a shadow over the wood, so that the lovers don't hurt one another, then 3) give Lysander the potion antidote, so he'll wake up in love with Hermia.
+He orders Puck to 1) un-enchant Titania while Bottom's getting the full fairy treatment, 2) cast a shadow over the wood so that the lovers don't hurt one another, and 3) give Lysander the potion antidote, so he'll wake up back in love with Hermia.
 Everything is still all messed up, technically, but at least it's on the way to being sorted out.
 Night falls on the wood.

 The next morning, Theseus and Hippolyta discover the two pairs of lovers sleeping in the wood and take them back to Athens to be married, since Demetrius still loves Helena and Lysander loves Hermia again.
 Bottom (sans donkey head) shakes himself off after the craziest night of his life and heads back to Athens where he finds his friends.
 After the weddings, the Mechanicals perform Pyramus and Thisbe for the court.
 Puck closes the play by promising that everyone will be happy and protected.